-If you don’t feel comfortable doing so, please contact us.
-You should not do anything to jeopardize your health or risk exposure to COVID-19.
+If you don’t feel comfortable going to an in-person exam, please contact us.
+You should not do anything to jeopardize your health.
 You should also inform the healthcare provider that you will not be keeping the appointment.

 Board of Veterans Appeals Hearings